Limo123123/rpi5-bullseye/README.md

+# Archived
+Since Bookworm is now oldstable and has a successor, this project is now being archived.
+It should still work in part, except that with the Mesa drivers

 # Raspberry Pi 5 Bullseye
 This is an Image for the Rpi 5 with the Old Bullseye System.
 But the image Should Pi4 Compatible